rahmanmd954/day2_neueda/challenges/find-and-fix-a-bug/README.md

 * Determine if the descriptions of the exceptions that could be thrown accurate.
 * As you make any changes, use the tests to check that the code still works!
 * You might also ask the GenAI tools to suggest additional tests that could be added to the test suite.

+## Points
+This exercise is worth up to 200 points.